mogria/guezzlpage/README.md

 To run the development site and have changes in posts automatically reflected using LiveReload and Jekyll's incremental build support.

-Use the following command to launch jekyll from the using a nix-shell environment containing all the required dependencies:
+Use the following command to launch Jekyll from the using a `nix-shell` environment containing all the required dependencies:

     $ nix-shell
-    [nix-shell:~/Code/guezzlpage]$ bundle exec jekyll serve --livereload
+    [nix-shell:~/Code/guezzlpage]$ jekyll serve --livereload
     Configuration file: /home/mogria/Code/guezzlpage/_config.yml
                  Source: /home/mogria/Code/guezzlpage
             Destination: /home/mogria/Code/guezzlpage/_site